FAQ

 For more personalized questions and advice for regularization, contact a steward.

-Article 5.6, pages 19-21 of the Collective Agreement sets out the parameters for step placement.
+Article 5.6 of the Collective Agreement sets out the parameters for step placement.
 There is only one eleven step scale in our agreement and one is placed on it according to Article 5.6.

 Placement criteria are set out for consideration and the College must provide a written rationale for how they have placed someone.
 Instructors may discuss their placement with the College and can ask for a steward to go along with them.